-X = Re quired Cor e Obje ctives 0 = 0 ptional C Core Obj ectives
+X = Required Core Objectives O = Optional Core Objectives

-T = 2 T T ==

-Foundational Component Area SCH СТ COM EQS TW SR PR
+Foundational Component Area SCH СТ СОМ EQS тw SR PR

-1 1 1 1
+• V X

 Communication 6 X X 0 X 0 X

-Courses in this category focus on effect of the message, fostering ur persuasively.
-Courses involve the enable people to exchange message. nderstanding command o g, and lof oral, building aural, w the skills ritten, an needed t d visual li to commi teracy sk unicate kills that
+Courses in this category focus on developing ideas and expressing them clearly, considering the effect of the message, fostering understanding, and building the skills needed to communicate persuasively.
+Courses involve the command of oral, aural, written, and visual literacy skills that enable people to exchange messages appropriate to the subject, occasion, and audience.

+0 11 1 , , ,

-Mathematics 3 Х Х Х 0 0 0
+Mathematics 3 X Х X 0 0 0

-Courses in this category focus on involve the understanding of key n quantitative tools to everyday expe quantitative nathematica literac y in logic , pattern s, and re lationship os.
-Courses
+Courses in this category focus on involve the understanding of key m quantitative tools to everyday expe nathematica

-Life and Physical Sciences 6 X Х X X 0 0
+Life and Physical Sciences 6 X X X X 0 0

-Courses in this category focus on the scientific method.
-Courses invand the implications of scientific pr describing, olve the un explair derstar ning, and prediction interaction ng natura ons amon l phenom g natural nena using phenomena
+Life and Physical Sciences Courses in this category focus on the second -

+the scientific method.
+Courses inv and the implications of scientific pr olve the un derstar nding of i interactio ns amon g natural phenomena

 Language, Philosophy & Culture 3 X X 0 0 X X

-Courses in this category focus on and affect human experience.
-Cou intellectual creation in order to und ırses involve e the e xploratio n of idea s that fos ter aesth
+Courses in this category focus on

+and affect human experience.
+Cou intellectual creation in order to und etic and

+- -

 Creative Arts 3 X X 0 X X 0

 Courses in this category focus on the human imagination.
-Courses in enable critical, creative, and innov nvolve the s ynthes is and in terpretat ion of arti
+Courses in enable critical, creative, and innov nvolve the s ynthes is and in terpretat ion of arti stic expre works of ession and

-American History 6 X X 0 0 X X
+Amorican History 6 X X 0 0 X X

+American History Courses in this category focus on the second - )

+States, with the option of including involve the interaction among indiv considering how these interactions global role.
+Texas Hist /iduals, com ory for muniti a portiones, state n of this o s, the na componei tion, and nt area. ( the world Courses I,

+1 -

-Courses in this category focus on the consideration of past events and ideas relative to the United States, with the option of including Texas History for a portion of this component area.
-Courses involve the interaction among individuals, communities, states, the nation, and the world, considering how these interactions have contributed to the development of the United States and its global role.
-Government/Political Science 6 X X X O O X X Courses in this category focus on consideration of the Constitution of the United States and the constitutions of the states, with special emphasis on that of Texas.
+Government/Political Science 6 X 0 0 X X

+Courses in this category focus on consideration of the Constitution of the United States and the constitutions of the states, with special emphasis on that of Texas.
 Courses involve the analysis of governmental institutions, political behavior, civic engagement, and their political and philosophical foundations.

+Casial & Dahawiayal Caianaaa ' V V V V 0

-Social & Behavioral Sciences 3 Х Х X 0 Χ 0
+Social & Behavioral Sciences Courses in this category focus on the second 3 X X X 0 X 0

-Courses in this category focus on the application of empirical and scientific methods that contribute to the understanding of what makes us human.
-Courses involve the exploration of behavior and interactions among individuals, groups, institutions, and events, examining their impact on the individual, society, and culture.
+to the understanding of what make interactions among individuals, gro individual, society, and culture. es us humar n.
+Cour ses invo lve the e xploratior n of beha vior and

-Component Area Option 6 X Х 0 0 0 0
+Component Area Option 6 X X 0 0 0 0

 a.
-A minimum of 3 SCH must mee
+A minimum of 3 SCH must mee - - - -

 one of the foundational componen b.
-As an option for up to 3 semeste select course(s) that: t areas er credit hou urs of tl he Comp oonent A rea Optio n, an ins titution may
+As an option for up to 3 semeste t areas - -

+select course(s) that: 50 0000 .,

 (i) Meet(s) the definition specified

-(ii) Include(s) a minimum of three (Skills, and one of the remaining Co skills, Coi mmunication
+(ii) Include(s) a minimum of three Core Objectives, including Critical Thinking Skills, Communication Skills, and one of the remaining Core Objectives of the institution's choice.